rkashyap621/MBD-Longitudinal-Vehicle-Model/README.md

 ## Simulink Implementation
 ### MODEL-1: Longitudinal Vehicle Model (Baseline Model)
-In this project, I began with the implementation of baseine model which represents longitudinal vehicle model.
-The baseline mode was implemented by computing each resisting force seperately, summing the opposing forces, subtracting them from the input traction force, dividing by vehicle mass to get the acceleration, integrating to obtain velocity, and convert the velocity result from m/s to km/h.
+In this project, I began with the implementation of baseline model which represents longitudinal vehicle model.
+The baseline model was implemented by computing each resisting force separately, summing the opposing forces, subtracting them from the input traction force, dividing by vehicle mass to get the acceleration, integrating to obtain velocity, and converting the velocity result from m/s to km/h.
 The implemented Simulink model is shown below.

 ![Base Line Model-MDL1](https://i.postimg.cc/QCwQZ8Bm/Model1.png)

 The implemented baseline model is available in the folder **'models/'** with the file name **'MDL1_Longitudinal_Vehicle_Model.slx'** in this repository.

 ## Model Parameters
-The following are the model parameters that were used for simulationnn:
+The following are the model parameters that were used for simulation:
  * F_T = 3000 N (Input Traction Force)
  * m = 1200 kg (Vehicle Mass)
  * C_r = 0.015 (Rolling Coefficient)